PruvoNet/squiss-ts/README.md

 - **opts.s3Bucket** if `s3Fallback` is true, upload message to this s3 bucket.
 - **opts.s3Retain** _Default "false"._ if `s3Fallback` is true, do not delete blob on message delete.
 - **opts.s3Prefix** _Default ""._ if `s3Fallback` is true, set this prefix to uploaded s3 blobs.
 - **opts.deleteBatchSize** _Default 10._ The number of messages to delete at one time.
-Squiss will trigger a batch delete when this limit is reached, or when deleteWaitMs milliseconds have passed since the first queued delete in the batch; whichever comes first.
+Squiss will trigger a batch delete when this limit is reached, or when `deleteWaitMs` milliseconds have passed since the first queued delete in the batch, whichever comes first.
 Set to 1 to make all deletes immediate.
 Maximum 10.
 - **opts.deleteWaitMs** _Default 2000._ The number of milliseconds to wait after the first queued message deletion before deleting the message(s) from SQS.
 - **opts.idlePollIntervalMs** _Default 0._ The number of milliseconds to wait before requesting a batch of messages when the queue was empty on the prior request.
 - **opts.maxInFlight** _Default 100._ The number of messages to keep "in-flight", or processing simultaneously.
 When this cap is reached, no more messages will be polled until currently in-flight messages are marked as deleted or handled.
-Setting this option to 0 will uncap your inFlight messages, pulling and delivering messages as long as there are messages to pull.
+Setting this option to 0 will uncap your in flight messages, pulling and delivering messages as long as there are messages to pull.
 - **opts.pollRetryMs** _Default 2000._ The number of milliseconds to wait before retrying when Squiss's call to retrieve messages from SQS fails.
 - **opts.receiveBatchSize** _Default 10._ The number of messages to receive at one time.
-Maximum 10 or maxInFlight, whichever is lower.
+Maximum 10 or `maxInFlight`, whichever is lower.
-- **opts.minReceiveBatchSize** _Default 1._ he minimum number of available message slots that will initiate a call to get the next batch.
-Maximum 10 or maxInFlight, whichever is lower.
+- **opts.minReceiveBatchSize** _Default 1._ The minimum number of available message slots that will initiate a call to get the next batch.
+Maximum 10 or `maxInFlight`, whichever is lower.
 - **opts.receiveWaitTimeSecs** _Default 20._ The number of seconds for which to hold open the SQS call to receive messages, when no message is currently available.
 It is recommended to set this high, as Squiss will re-open the receiveMessage HTTP request as soon as the last one ends.
-If this needs to be set low, consider setting activePollIntervalMs to space out calls to SQS.
+If this needs to be set low, consider setting `activePollIntervalMs` to space out calls to SQS.
 Maximum 20.
 - **opts.unwrapSns** _Default false._ Set to `true` to denote that Squiss should treat each message as though it comes from a queue subscribed to an SNS endpoint, and automatically extract the message from the SNS metadata wrapper.
 - **opts.visibilityTimeoutSecs** _Defaults to queue setting on read, or 30 seconds for createQueue._ The amount of time, in seconds, that received messages will be unavailable to other pollers without being deleted.
-- **opts.receiveAttributes** _Defaults to `[All']`._ An an array of strings with attribute names (e.g. `myAttribute`) to request along with the `receiveMessage` call.
+- **opts.receiveAttributes** _Defaults to `['All']`._ An an array of strings with attribute names (e.g. `myAttribute`) to request along with the `receiveMessage` call.
 The attributes will be accessible via `message.attributes.<attributeName>`.
-- **opts.receiveSqsAttributes** _Defaults to `[All']`._ An an array of strings with attribute names (e.g. `ApproximateReceiveCount`) to request along with the `receiveMessage` call.
+- **opts.receiveSqsAttributes** _Defaults to `['All']`._ An an array of strings with attribute names (e.g. `ApproximateReceiveCount`) to request along with the `receiveMessage` call.
 The attributes will be accessible via `message.sqsAttributes.<attributeName>`.

 Are you using Squiss to create your queue, as well?
 Squiss will use `opts.receiveWaitTimeSecs` and `opts.visibilityTimeoutSecs` above in the queue settings, but consider setting any of the following options to configure it further.
 Note that the defaults are the same as Amazon's own:
 - **opts.delaySecs** _Default 0._ The number of milliseconds by which to delay the delivery of new messages into the queue by default.